ConnorGriffin/www.connorcg.com/_posts/2018-03-20-uploading-and-downloading-from-google-drive-via-api-with-powershell-and-oauth2.markdown

 comments: true
 ---
 <!--more-->
 My organization is currently in the process of migrating from Office 365 to G Suite, as well as migrating to Team Drives from a traditional SMB file server.
 This has resulted in a need for an easy method to interact with Google Drive using PowerShell, as I have a number of scripts that store and read data on SMB file shares.
-Thanks to Montel Edwards for getting me started with <a href="https://monteledwards.com/2017/03/05/powershell-oauth-downloadinguploading-to-google-drive-via-drive-api/">this</a> post.
+Thanks to Montel Edwards for getting me started with <a href="https://monteledwards.com/2017/03/05/powershell-oauth-downloadinguploading-to-google-drive-via-drive-api/" target="_blank">his post</a>.

-I am working on a GDrive module that uses concepts from this post to mirror many built-in PowerShell functions, such as: Get-Item, Get-ChildItem, New-Item, etc. The GDrive module would include functions such as: Get-GDriveItem, Get-GDriveChildItem, New-GDriveItem, etc.
+I also highly recommend checking out the <a href="https://github.com/scrthq/PSGSuite" target="_blank">PSGsuite</a> module from Nate Ferrell.
+It may already accomplish what you're looking for.
+And if not, contribute to it!

 ## Create Project and OAuth 2 Tokens

-Write stuff
+The article from Montel Edwards linked above has instructions for this piece.
+The README for <a href="https://github.com/MVKozlov/GMGoogleDrive" target="_blank">GMGoogleDrive</a> also has some great instructions.
+You'll need to have a project with access to the Google Drive API, and a refresh token, client ID, and client secret.

-## Get Refresh Token
+## Get Access Token

 {% highlight powershell %}
 # Set the Google Auth parameters.
 Fill in your RefreshToken, ClientID, and ClientSecret